 ANSI offers engineering faculty an opportunity to use a number of normally expensive standards for free in-class use.
 This program is called the American National Standards Institute’s University Outreach Pilot Program.

 According to their webpage, ANSI "will provide free access to faculty and students to any defined group of standards currently available in the collections of the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC), which contain nearly 20,000 standards."
+In order to be eligible, you will need to know exactly which standard(s) you will need access to.

 To sign up for this free access, university faculty need to fill out an online form that talks about the class and how the class would use the standards.
 For more information, see the University Outreach Program site.